Jordan-Glass/blog.jglass.me/content/about.md

 You can find links to my accounts across the Internet in the header above, as well as an [Atom feed](atom.xml) to subscribe to.
 I've also written a blog post detailing how I created this site, from setting up [Zola](https://getzola.org/) to change control with Git - you can read Part 1 [here](posts/getting-started-with-zola-part-1/).

-You can also find a link to this blog's GitHub repository on the [Projects page](projects) linked in the header above.
+You can also find a link to this blog's GitHub repository on the [Code page](code) linked in the header above.